deekshakoul/RAG-with-Langchain-Ollama-for-pdfs/Readme.md

 - user inputs a query
     - calls `answer_query`
     - retrevies context from vector db based on query
+        - [improvement] instead of just using whatever entries are sent by vectordb; we can use a reranker to rerank the entries wrt our query for better context
+        - langchain provides lot of [retrievers](https://python.langchain.com/v0.1/docs/integrations/retrievers/bm25/)
     - create a prompt using context + query
     - invoke LLM(llama3) with prompt
     - format and send back response